It’s been 12 years since Michael Jackson passed away aged 50 following a medication overdose.

 She told him: "Let me have a baby with you.
 You can have the joy of being a parent."

-Watch the trailer for new documentary Leaving Neverland here.
-Post continues below…
+Watch the trailer for documentary Leaving Neverland below.
+Post continues after video.

 After thinking about the offer for a couple of weeks, Jackson agreed and before long Rowe was pregnant.